chrt-io/blog/_posts/2021-02-02-the-inception-of-chrt.md

     chart.add(linechart).add(axis)

 The [layered grammar of graphics]() at the foundation of ggplot2 is based on a similar model.
 And I love it!
-However ggplot2 is for R and it has a steep learning curve, and can be tricky to visually customize.
+However, ggplot2 is for R and it has a steep learning curve and can be tricky to visually customize.

 The system I was thinking about had to be simple, intuitive and with default settings that could build beautifully crafted charts.
 Yes, _beautifully crafted._ I've experimented with many chart libraries and I still have to find one that is easy to customize and that enforces the best practices (yes, I'm talking to you, rotated axis titles!).